COS301-SE-2025/BRAD/docs/versions/backup/docs/versions/version1/User_Stories.md

 ---

-## 3.Role:Admin

-**Description:**

-- A system administrator responsible for managing user roles.

-**User Story:**

-- As an admin I want to view all users and manage their roles so that I can control who has access to specific functionalities
+## 3. As an admin I want to assign domain reports to specific investigators so that I can manage workload distribution and accountability (optional/bonus)

 **Definition of done:**

-- I can view all registered users
+- I can view all submitted reports
-- I can promote a user to the role of investigator
+- I can assign a report to an investigator
-- I can demote an investigator to a general user
+- An investigator can only view the reports assigned to them